Heritage Practice Training

 Our courses are a mixture of longer residential courses and shorter one- to two-day courses.

-Curating the Palaeolithic: approaches to desk-based assessment and field evaluation, 23 March 2018
+Curating the Palaeolithic: approaches to desk-based assessment and field evaluation, Friday 25 January 2019 and Birmingham Friday 28 June 2019

-This one day course, based in Swindon, will increase curatorial expertise in recognising and dealing with important, or potentially important, Palaeolithic remains.
+This one-day course will increase curatorial expertise in recognising and dealing with important, or potentially important, Palaeolithic remains.
 Consultation has shown that this is a period of archaeology in which local authority planning archaeologists would like training.
 The course will help curators to deal more consistently with potential Palaeolithic archaeology deposits on development sites.

-Understanding Setting within the Context of Heritage Assets, 23-24 April 2018
+Understanding Setting within the Context of Heritage Assets, Monday 25 and Tuesday 26 March 2019

 With a heavy focus on field trips and practical case studies this course offers the chance for those who are beginning their career in heritage to understand one of the key aspects of heritage protection and a chance for more experienced practitioners to discuss the realities and challenges of assessing setting with experts from Historic England.

-Historic Area Assessments in Practice, 24 May 2018
+Historic Area Assessments in Practice 23 May 2019

 This one day course, based in York, will show delegates when and how to use the research and evaluation tool of Historic Area Assessments.
-HAA was developed in response to the growing need to understand the range of values associated with the historic built environment, and continues to be relevant today.
+This tool was developed in the 2000s in response to the growing need to understand the range of values associated with place, and continues to be relevant today.
+Historic England has recently published guidance on the subject.

-This practical 4-day course, based in Oxford, will teach key skills in building investigation, interpretation and recording, where expert tutors will show you how to observe, analyse, hand-measure, draw and photograph historic buildings.
+This practical four day course, based in Oxford, will teach key skills in building investigation, interpretation and recording, where expert tutors will show you how to observe, analyse, hand-measure, draw and photograph historic buildings.

 It is designed for those who are either already working - or wanting to work - with historic buildings.